Goodpasture's Syndrome

 What happens if my kidneys fail?

 Unfortunately, by the time you see your doctor, your kidneys may already be damaged.
 If the damage is severe, you may require dialysis or a kidney transplant.
 Before you can get a transplant, your doctor will make sure the harmful antibodies are out of your system.
-Medications taken when you get a transplant also help to prevent your body from making the harmful antibodies.
+Medications taken when you get a transplant also help to prevent your body's immune system from making the harmful antibodies.

 Is research being done on Goodpasture's Syndrome?